UniMath/agda-unimath/src/trees/underlying-trees-of-elements-of-w-types.lagda.md

 ## Idea

 We assign to each element of a W-type `𝕎 A B` a directed graph.
-This directed graph is a tree in the graph theoretical sense if and only if each `B x` is a type with decidable equality.
+This directed graph is in fact a directed tree, and furthermore, it can be given the structure of an enriched directed tree.
+We show that the map from `𝕎 A B` to enriched directed trees is an embedding.

 ## Definition

-### The type of nodes of the underlying graph of an element of a W-type
+### The underlying graph of an element of a W-type

 ```agda
 module _